Tom Clancy's Splinter Cell: Plot and themes

 The first game explains that "Splinter Cell" refers to an elite recon-type unit of single covert operatives (such as Sam Fisher) who are supported in the field by a high-tech remote team.

 In the first three games (Splinter Cell, Pandora Tomorrow, Chaos Theory), terrorists are planning attacks, usually by use of information warfare, which Fisher, an operative for Third Echelon, a secret branch of the NSA, must prevent.
 The missions range from gathering intelligence to capturing and/or eliminating terrorists.

 In the fourth game, Double Agent, Fisher assumes the identity of a wanted criminal in order to infiltrate a terrorist ring.

 The fifth game, Conviction, begins immediately after Double Agent.
 Having abandoned Third Echelon, Fisher discovers that the death of his daughter Sarah had not been an accident (as had been purported at the beginning of Double Agent), leading him to strike out on his own in search of those responsible, until his investigation uncovers a conspiracy within his old agency.

 In the sixth and most recent game, Blacklist, Third Echelon has been disbanded by the President of the United States.
 A new outfit, Fourth Echelon, is formed by the President and placed under the command of Fisher with the mission of stopping the 'Blacklist' attacks and the Engineers, the organization behind them.
 Blacklist deals with the morality of war and how far Fisher and his team go in order to prevent these plots against America.

-Trifocal goggles

-A device used for seeing in the dark features strongly in the series.
-Originally, Tom Clancy had rejected the idea of Fisher having these "trifocal goggles", having stated that such goggles (with both thermal vision and night vision) were impossible to make.
-The creators argued that having two separate sets of goggles would have made for awkward gameplay and convinced Clancy to allow it.
-This also gave the Splinter Cell series a recognizable signature, a desirable feature.
-Chaos Theory added a third one, electromagnetic view, which shows the path of electricity in the area, mainly electrical cables and any device that has electrical power, like TVs, computers, etc. Conviction allows a fourth module to be accessed, a sonar module that can scan through walls for interactable objects, such as weapons, people, and consoles.

-The trifocal goggles however, didn't remain completely fictional.
-In 2004, Northrop Grumman produced and delivered one such device.
-The device, called Fused Multispectral Weapon Sight (FMWS) was capable of combining thermal and intensified imaging.
-Later in 2007, ITT Industries developed another such device, designated AN/PSQ-20.

 Characters

-The characters of the games, as well as the organization "Third Echelon", were created by J. T. Petty.
+The characters of the games, as well as the organization Third Echelon, were created by J. T. Petty.
 The main recurring ones are: